lambdastack/lambdastack/docs/home/howto/UPGRADE.md

     - Has access to the SSH keys
     - Has access to the build output from when the cluster was first created.
     - Is on the same network as your cluster machines
-    - Has LScli 0.4.2 or up running.
+    - Has LambdaStack 0.4.2 or up running.

 ---
 **NOTE**

-Before running `lscli`, check the [Prerequisites](./PREREQUISITES.md)
+Before running `lambdastack`, check the [Prerequisites](./PREREQUISITES.md)

 ---